behrman/cis/solutions_dagitty.md

 library(dagitty)
 ```

-The code below used dagitty version 0.3-2.
+The code below uses dagitty version 0.3-2.
 If the CRAN version is less
 than 0.3-2, you can install the current development version with:

 ``` r